-Linux is a registered trademark of Linus Torvalds.
+Linux is a registered trademark of Linus Torvalds in the U.S. and other countries.

 Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.

 SUSE LINUX is a registered trademark of Novell Inc.